money-on-chain/stable-protocol-core-v2/docs/README.md

 #### Operation Sequence

-Let's explore a mint TP Operation, as reference of the protocol mechanics and interactions:
+Let's explore a mint TP Operation, as a reference of the protocol mechanics and interactions:

 ![mint tp sequence](./resources/sequence-mint-tp.png?raw=true "mint tp sequence")

 1. Bob wants to mint TP using his collateral asset holdings.
-2. Bob sends an approval for CA Token to MocCore, with the amount he pretends to spend.
+2. Bob sends approval for CA Token to MocCore, with the amount he pretends to spend.
 3. Bob registers a mintTP operation on MocCore, asking for 10 TP, he also sends the corresponding coinbase amount to cover the execution fee.
 4. MocCore executes a transferFrom of Bob's CA to itself, locking the qACmax funds.
 5. MocCore queues the Operation on MocQueue, which will emit an *OperationQueued* event with the assigned OperationId.
 6. After *minOperWaitingBlk* blocks, a whitelisted executor executes the queue.
-7. MocQueue loops thought all the Operations, calling MocCore with the corresponding params for each one.
+7. MocQueue loops through all the Operations, calling MocCore with the corresponding params for each one.
-8. Bobs mintTP is processed by MocCore, it emits *TPMinted* event with the operation results.
+8. Bob's mintTP is processed by MocCore, it emits *TPMinted* event with the operation results.
 And the 10 TP are minted to him.
 9. MocQueue emits an *OperationExecuted* event with the *OperationId*.
 10. Alter loop ends, the sum of all execution fees is transferred to the executor provided account.

 #### Moc Vendors

-Another way that users can interact with the protocol is through *Vendors*, each operation type has a duplicate methods that accepts a vendor address, indicating he is operating the protocol though him.
+Another way that users can interact with the protocol is through *Vendors*, each operation type has a duplicate method that accepts a vendor address, indicating he is operating the protocol though him.
 Vendors, can pre-defined a markup that will be applied on top of the platform fee using *MocVendors* contract.
-This way, integrators have a way to earn a profit while boosting and enhancing dapp user experience; and users can freely choose to use either use the protocol directly or pay an this extra markup for the services the different Vendors provide.
+This way, integrators have a way to earn a profit while boosting and enhancing dapp user experience; and users can freely choose to use either the protocol directly or pay this extra markup for the services the different Vendors provide.

 ### Process actions

 #### Queue execution

 Whitelisted accounts, can execute the queue at any time, if there are Orders ready to be processed (*minOperWaitingBlk* condition met) it will execute them sequentially, and collect the execution fee reserved by each one.
 There are two possible outcomes for each Operation, that will yield the corresponding events, either the Order is valid and will emit the corresponding Operation Type event (for example, a *mintTC*, will generate a *TCMinted* event), or the execution fails, emitting *OperationError*  or *UnhandledError*.
-Note that a failed Operation, won't block the queue nor revert the transaction, but the users funds will be unlocked and returned to the user.
+Note that a failed Operation, won't block the queue nor revert the transaction, but the user's funds will be unlocked and returned to the user.

 #### Settlement